SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Something is falsy if it evaluates to false in a boolean context, and truthy if it evaluates to true in a boolean context.
 Most langauges treat at least their null type(s) and their false type as falsy.
 JS additionally treats empty strings, 0 and NaN as falsy.
-Languages like JS or Python establish a boolean context (coerce to boolean) within their conditions for loops, conditionals, etc. Other languages treat using non-booleans in these situations as an error, i.e. not create a boolean context.
+Languages like JS or Python establish a boolean context (coerce to boolean) within their conditions for loops, conditionals, etc. Other languages (C#, Java, Rust) treat using non-booleans in these situations as an error, i.e. not create a boolean context.
 In perl, context is most often used with the scalar/list distinction. scalar() generates a scalar context
 Since (ba)sh doesn't have any types but strings, it needs specific contexts to do certain tings